 An application for execution may, however, be submitted if the execution is to be run in accordance with a judgment on the maintenance of a minor or in accordance with a foreign judgment, where a declaration of enforceability was issued in accordance with directly applicable European Union legislation, an international treaty, or a decision on recognition.

 Execution can be performed by courts and court-appointed bailiffs.
-The execution court with subject-matter jurisdiction is, in accordance with Section 45 of Act No 120/2001, on court bailiffs and enforcement activities (the Enforcement Code), as amended, the district court.
+The execution court with subject-matter jurisdiction is – in accordance with Section 45 of Act No 120/2001 on court bailiffs and enforcement activities (the Enforcement Code, as amended) – the district court.
 The execution court with local jurisdiction is the court in whose district the defendant has his/her permanent residence, place of residence in the Czech Republic in accordance with the type of stay for a foreigner, registered office and so on.
-The issue of jurisdiction is elaborated in more detail in the mentioned provision of the Enforcement Code.
+The issue of jurisdiction is elaborated in more detail in the aforementioned provision of the Enforcement Code.

 For more details, also see the question “What does enforcement mean in civil and commercial matters?”

 Proceedings may be initiated only upon application of the creditor, if the defendant fails to comply voluntarily with what an enforceable judgment imposes on him/her.
 Even without an application in accordance with Act No 292/2013 on special court proceedings (as amended), a court will order the performance of some preliminary rulings, e.g. in the matter of protection against domestic violence.